This page summarizes our selected professional activities over the last few years.

 2/1/2015: The IEEE Communications Technology News highlighted our paper “Energy Harvesting Active Networked Tags (EnHANTs) for Ubiquitous Object Networking” in the Editor in Chief’s top-3 picks for 2014.
 Joint work with Peter Kinget, Gil Zussman, John Kymissis, Dan Rubenstein, and Xiaodong Wang.
 [Paper PDF]

-5/24/2014: My Movers and Shakers ACM SIGMETRICS’14 paper is profiled in MIT Technology Review Business Report: MIT Technology Review article: The Internet of You.
+5/24/2014: My Movers and Shakers ACM SIGMETRICS’14 paper is profiled in the MIT Technology Review Business Report: MIT Technology Review article: The Internet of You.

-2/20/2014: My paper, titled “Movers and Shakers: Kinetic Energy Harvesting for the Internet of Things“, has been accepted to ACM SIGMETRICS’14 (17% acceptance rate).
+2/20/2014: My paper titled “Movers and Shakers: Kinetic Energy Harvesting for the Internet of Things“, has been accepted to ACM SIGMETRICS’14 (17% acceptance rate).
 Joint work with John Sarik and Guy Grebla.
 This work has previously been profiled by MIT Technology Review Physics ArXiv blog and several other online media outlets.
 [Physics ArXiv Blog Article]

 1/7/2014: I joined IBM Corporate Headquarters Business Performance Services group as a Senior Strategy Consultant, focusing on driving the adoption of advanced analytics for major business transformation initiatives.

 11/6/2013: I attended the 2013 Rising Stars in EECS Academic Career Workshop for Women organized by the MIT EECS Department (invited participant).